keijack/kjservlet/README.md

     // Although you should put the import the $db file in your global.js, but every connection has its own life style, so the following code should put to your controller function. var conn = $db.connect("jdbc:mysql://127.0.0.1:3306/db", "username", "password");
 ```
-But as we talked above, we don't want to scatter all the usl, username, password everywhere in the code.
-So the following codes is the better way.
+But as we talked above, we don't want to scatter all the url, username, password everywhere in the code.
+So the following solution is a better way.
 ```javascript
     // This should be put to your `global.js`
     $db.addDatasource("default", {